 Offering education programs lays the foundation for a long-term customer relationship.

 The key?
 Create a Customer Education program that quickly brings your customers to value.
-Enter: The onboarding program.
+Enter: The onboarding training program.

 Your onboarding program is more than one kick-off call or a few product training sessions.
 It needs to train your new customers in a way that’s efficient for the customer — and for your team.
 Maintain an effective onboarding program, and you’ll see a significant increase in customer engagement and reduction in churn.